Skip to content

 @fhir.transform(Patient)

-async def enhance_patient(id: str, source: str = None) -> Patient:
+def enhance_patient(id: str, source: str = None) -> Patient:

 # Your AI logic here